Consider this a birth announcement of sorts.

 Olivia arrived with this year’s olive harvest.

 Hence, the name.
-In the center photo above you’ll see how Oliva announced herself and said: “You’d better take me home!”
+In the center photo above you’ll see how Olivia announced herself and said: “You’d better take me home!”
 Yep, as we were untangling and preparing the olive-gathering net, she plopped herself dead center.
 My friend and gifted photographer, David Spagnolo, captured this image.
 I immediately fell in love.
 So, I packed her up and brought her to Treviso where she is in the final stretches of being brought up to speed on her health.

 Yes!
 A big Italian cat family.